A TTFA coup? Tempers flare as 70 percent of membership excluded from AGM

 The delegates who spoke to Wired868 said they were not warned by Latapy-George or the compliance committee of Michelle Lynch and Sharon O’Brien as to what was at stake.

-Eastern Football Association (EFA) president Linus Sanchez, whose body was declared non-compliant, accused the TTFA of botching the process and frustrating rather than helping members.
+Eastern Football Association (EFA) president Linus Sanchez, whose body was declared non-compliant, accused the TTFA of botching the process and frustrating rather than assisting members.

-“As far as I am concerned, we are compliant and the real issue is the incompetence of the people spearheading the compliance committee, who have been no help whatsoever.”
+“As far as I am concerned, we are compliant and the real issue is the incompetence of the people spearheading the ComplianceCcommittee, who have been no help whatsoever.”

 “Then in August, they told me they still didn’t receive it and I sent it again.
 Only then, they said it lacked the audited accounts.
 We sent the accounting information but it was not audited and [they only told us this] after the deadline, when we didn’t have time to rectify it.”